 Things to do

-Harbrow Grove Reserve in Seacombe Gardens is a neighbourhood playground that was upgraded in 2011 with all the facilities you need for a longer stay.
+Harbrow Grove Reserve in Seacombe Gardens is a neighbourhood playground that was upgraded in 2011, with shade sails added in July 2018.

 In June 2018 the shade sails were added to the playground over the junior multistation and the swings.

 The junior multistation includes a beginners rock climbing wall and slide.
 There's a springer nearby.

 The 5-way swings are great laugh when you get a group of friends all swinging together, including one baby swing.

 The more adventurous can ascend to the top of the tall climbing net for a birds eye view of the reserve.
 Or spin around crazily on the stand up spinners.

 The playground is fully fenced, however it is not gated.

 Outside the playground there is a large irrigated grass kick about area.